You’re not in it alone!

 Autism Delaware Family Support Services

 Autism Care Team (ACT) Program: Nothing can replace the connection made between a new parent and one who has experience, resources and help to offer, and time to just listen and reassure.
-Our Family Support Providers are parents of children with autism who work one-on -one with families on an ongoing basis to provide an array of services and supports.
-As part of the ACT program, staff will work with families to:
+Our Family Support Providers (FSPs) are parents of children with autism who work one-on -one with families on an ongoing basis to provide an array of services and supports.
+Together with families the FSPs will:

-• Develop a plan with each family which includes needed services and supports, such as those provided through early intervention, therapies covered by insurance, specialty care, respite care, and others
+- – Develop a plan which includes needed services and supports, such as early intervention, therapies, specialty care, respite care, and others

-If you are interested in receiving ACT services, talk to your provider about a referral.
-You may print the referral form below for your pediatrician or other providers.
+If you are interested in receiving Family Support Services, talk to your provider about a referral or contact Autism Delaware’s Intake Coordinator at 302-224-6020 x219.

 Division of Developmental Disabilities Services